aws/aws-cdk-go/awscdk/awsroute53patterns/README.md

 It is safe to upgrade to `@aws-cdk/aws-route53-patterns:useCertificate` since the new certificate will be created and updated on the CloudFront distribution before the old certificate is deleted.

+To have `HttpsRedirect` use the `Distribution` construct as the default created CloudFront distribution instead of the deprecated `CloudFrontWebDistribution` construct, enable the `@aws-cdk/aws-route53-patterns:useDistribution` [feature flag](https://docs.aws.amazon.com/cdk/latest/guide/featureflags.html).